phlowers/mechaphlowers/docs/user_guide/ug_guying.md

 !!!
 Warning

-    There are subtleties in the naming of _left_ and _right_ for guying.
+    The naming of _left_ and _right_ for guying may be confusing.
 Note that for a selected support, if you guy to the _left_ of the support, you need to retrieve the VHL to the _right_ of the support, as seen in the code.

 !!!
 Assumption